Track typing, deletions, splitting or merging blocks.

 Track formatting or styling changes (coming soon).

-Track inserting widgets, tables, images, media or any other block content.
+Track inserting widgets, tables, images, media or any other block content (coming soon).

 Comment on suggested changes (coming soon).

 Suggest, approve or reject changes.

 Show suggestions or the final document (coming soon).

 Track changes can be enabled by users with a toolbar button.

 If your users are not allowed to edit the document directly, the track changes mode can also be enforced when starting the editor.

 It is up to you to decide who is allowed to introduce final changes in the document.